Skip to main content

 Fall CRMN 1000U Introduction to Criminal Justice

-Winter 2026
+Winter 2027

 Semester 2 - 15 credit hours Course Course Title

-Winter SSCI 2300U Social Problems
+Winter SOCI 2300U Social Problems

 Winter SSCI 1910U Writing for Social Sciences

-Winter (choose a course from list below)
+Winter Elective (choose a course from the list below)

-Winter (choose a course from list below)
+Winter Elective (choose a course from the list below)

-Winter (choose a course from list below)
+Winter Elective (choose a course from the list below)

 Fall or Winter